 Issues with the 2023 Bill

 - Exemptions to data processing by the State on grounds such as national security may lead to data collection, processing, and retention beyond what is necessary.
 This may violate the fundamental right to privacy.

-- The Bill does not regulate risks of harms arising from processing of personal data.
+- The Bill does not regulate risks of harm arising from the processing of personal data.

 - The Bill does not grant the right to data portability and the right to be forgotten to the data principal.

 - The members of the Data Protection Board of India will be appointed for two years and will be eligible for re-appointment.
-The short term with scope for re-appointment may affect the independent functioning of the Board.
+The short-term scope for re-appointment may affect the independent functioning of the Board.

 Need for Digital Data Protection in India

 India has made significant technical strides and is on pace with other nations, but it trails behind them in having clear, strict rules that cover all the recent changes in how personal data is handled.

 - Many nations, including the USA, China, and many others, have enacted new data protection legislation during the past 20 years.